 - A poll of 500 cabbies has called for a new sign warning drivers they’re in an area of high headphone usage!
 Stats from Maryland University in the US showed a three-fold increase in accidents involving pedestrians wearing headphones in just eight years

-- There are four main kinds of pedestrian crossing in the UK – zebra, pelican, puffin and toucan.
+- There are five main kinds of pedestrian crossing in the UK – zebra, pelican, puffin, equestrian and toucan.
 The latter is a light-controlled crossing for cyclists and pedestrians to share at the same time – ‘two can’ cross together!

 Disclaimer: This resource page is a guide only and should not be taken as an authoritative document.
 Whilst every effort is made to ensure the accuracy of the information, Driver Hire Group Services Ltd, its associated companies and Franchisees, accept no liability for any errors or omissions.